 9. Report card Complete Referee Match Report Form [RL-REF-52] to report the result and any other issues such as poor behaviour or problems with facilities, etc. This goes straight to Referees Secretary Daryl Ann, who will take up any issues raised.

-Misconduct If have you need to report any misconduct please do so using the Whole Game System.
+Misconduct If you have the need to report any misconduct please do so using the Whole Game System.
 For more information about this please contact the Amateur Football Alliance.